Monzo Review: Should you make the switch?

 Spending categories NO YES YES YES

-Other bank accounts in Monzo NO YES YES YES
+Connect other bank accounts and credit cards to Monzo NO YES YES YES

 Custom categories NO YES YES YES